Skip to main content Accessibility

 Anti-Muslim

-Anti-Muslim hate groups are a relatively new phenomenon in the United States, with many appearing after the Sept.
-11, 2001, terrorist attacks.
-These groups broadly defame Islam and traffic in conspiracy theories of Muslims being a subversive threat to the nation.
-This gives rise to a climate of fear, hate and intimidation directed toward Muslims or those perceived to be Muslim.
+Anti-Muslim hate groups broadly defame Islam and traffic in conspiracy theories of Muslims being a subversive threat to the nation.
+These groups largely appeared after the Sept.
+11, 2001, terrorist attacks and mix racism and anti-immigrant ideas.
+Their rise breeds a climate of fear, hate and intimidation directed toward Muslims or those perceived to be Muslim.

 Top Takeaways